Touch Football

 Common Touch Football Injuries and Why They Happen

 Touch football injuries often show up when speed meets fatigue.
-Sprint bursts, sharp cutting, sudden stops, and diving tries can overload the knee, ankle, and hamstring early, then irritate the shoulder and lower back as the match goes on.
+Sprint bursts, sharp cutting, sudden stops and diving tries can overload the knee, ankle and hamstring early.
+Later in the game, falls and repeat efforts can irritate the shoulder, wrist and lower back.

-Most touch football injuries build over time (overuse) when training or tournaments ramp up fast.
-However, acute injuries still happen with awkward landings, a sudden step, or a late-game sprint when control drops.
-If you also play TRL or similar formats, you may notice overlap with other running-based football injury patterns.
+Some injuries build over time when training or tournament load rises too fast.
+Acute injuries still occur with an awkward landing, a sharp step, or a late-game sprint when control drops.
+Players who also play TRL may notice overlap with running-based football injury patterns.

-In an older touch football injury survey (often cited due to limited newer sport-specific surveillance), players reported an injury rate of about 4.85 per 1000 hours of play and training.1
+A touch football injury survey reported an injury rate of about 4.85 per 1000 hours of play and training.1 Newer sport-specific data is limited, so current care also uses broader sports injury evidence, clinical assessment and each player’s symptoms.

 Where Do Touch Football Injuries Occur?